 Common foods that can trigger a dog food allergy

 A human can be allergic to any food ingredient, so too can a dog.
-In our own human diet there are certain foods that are more commonly seen to trigger allergic reactions; this is also seen among foods fed to dogs.
-Some of the foods that are often associated with dog food allergies are:
+There are certain foods in our own diet that are more likely to trigger allergic reactions; this is also the case with certain foods fed to dogs.
+Here are some foods items that are more commonly associated with dog food allergies:

 Diagnosis of common dog food allergies